 If it’s not, and you still really want and can afford that hot tub, take the prescription with you when you buy it.
 That will eliminate the sales tax.

 Be very careful here, though.
 If you’re throwing hot tub parties or your family is using it, you could run into some serious trouble if you get audited.
-If you want more details, here’s a great article and an interesting forum on the topic.

 Are there any instances of insurance covering formula?